 Major bleeding is rare but can occur and is typically quite profuse.
 If this happens present to the nearest emergency department or call an Ambulance.

 There are no dietary restrictions and you may eat as soon as food is tolerated.
 A cool diet in the first few days helps minimise bleeding.

 The maximum discomfort will occur the first couple of days to week after surgery.
 You may experience some headaches.
 Patients often describe their discomfort as similar to a head cold.
 Take the pain medication as prescribed.

 Minor bruising and swelling may occur around the eyes and face, which may be more obvious in the mornings.

-Nasal splints and dressings (if used in your surgery) will be removed at this visit.
-The nose will also be inspected with a camera and any clots or crusts removed to expedite healing.
+Any Nasal splints and dressings if used in your surgery will be removed at this visit.
+The nose will also be inspected with a camera and any clots or crusts will be removed to expedite healing.

 For non-emergency issues please call (07) 4632 3179 for further instructions.

 Dr Morrissey shares ‘on-call’ arrangements with other ENT surgeons and one is usually available to answer questions.

 Should your concerns not be addressed via a phone call please present to your nearest Emergency Department.
 After hours the "On Call" ENT surgeon can be contacted via the Toowoomba Base Hospital on (07) 4616 6000.

 In the event of an Emergency call 000 or attend the nearest Emergency Department.